Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 ...
 ```

-31. Logout from the VM
+31. Logout from the VM:

 ```
 exit
 ```

 SSH connection to the VM is closed.
-The terminal is running now on the local machine
+The terminal is running now on the local machine.

-32. Use your ssh connection data and your HOME path on the VM to copy the extracted context via ssh to the local machine.
+32. Use your SSH connection data and your HOME path on the VM to copy the extracted context via SSH to the local machine.

 `<ssh_connection_data>` can have the form `<login_on_VM>@<IP_address_of_VM>` e.g. `bkarpov@192.168.1.208`,
-or be an alias configured for connection to VM in  `~/.ssh/config`
+or be an alias configured for connection to VM in  `~/.ssh/config`.

 `<HOME_path>` is the absolute path to your HOME directory on the VM, e.g. `/home/bkarpov`